AnnaNamLab/GoT-Multi_Manuscript/README.md

 This code aggregates genotyping performance across multiple ML models (precision, recall, combined score) and visualizes model performance as heatmaps.

+## 14. GEXbasedSampleAssignment.py

+For CLL-RT1_S2 and CLL-RT2_S2, the cell populations were not hashed and therefore, no HTO data was available.
+For these samples, data integration and label transfer (scanpy.tl.ingest from Scanpy) were performed with the corresponding CLL-RT1_S1 and CLL2_S1 samples respectively to assign CLL or LBCL cell types, after applying the same processing steps as in `HTObasedSampleAssignment.R`.

 ---